Mine-Galve/Mine-Galve/README.md

 # Hi, I'm Mine Galve! 👋

-I am a passionate IT student at STI College, driven by a curiosity for technology and a love for writing.
+I am a passionate IT student at Xavier College, driven by a curiosity for technology and a love for writing.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.
 ![<Mine-Galve>'s Stats](https://github.com/Mine-Galve/Mine-Galve/edit/main/README.md)

 ## 🚀 About Me